Man arrested for duping AIIMS nursing officer of Rs 34 L on pretext of marriage

 After she transferred the amount, he started avoiding her calls and when she realised that she had been cheated by him, she reported the matter to police, they said.
 Deputy Commissioner of Police (South) Atul Kumar Thakur said based on her complaint, a case was registered under relevant sections of the Indian Penal Code (IPC), including section 420 (cheating and dishonestly inducing delivery of property).
 During investigation, it was established that the accused was in Vijayawada and a police team was sent there to arrest him, he said.

 He was produced before the concerned court in Vijayawada and brought to Delhi on transit remand and produced before the Saket court on Monday, the DCP added.
-The accused is in police custody for further investigation, the police said, adding that the money is yet to be recovered from him.
+The accused disclosed that he was unemployed.
+Hence, he hatched the conspiracy to fulfil his needs and all the money that he received from the woman had been spent by him in opening a hotel business, which was started by him but he ran into losses, Thakur said.

+His bank account details, documents, passbooks have been recovered from his house in Vijayawada, the officer added..

 ALSO READ